-STUDIES II ..... .5 credits Any approved five-credit course selected from RS 300-399.
+Studies Phase III ......5 credits Any approved five-credit course selected from RS 300-399.

-INTERDISCIPLINARY COURSE ......
-3-5 credits Any three to five credits which deal with a contemporary issue from a multidisciplinary perspective.
-A list of approved interdisciplinary courses will be published each quarter.
+issue from a multidisciplinary perspective.
+A list of approved interdisciplinary courses will be published each quarter and will be numbered 480.

-SENIOR SYNTHESIS ..... ...
-3 credits Any three-credit course or project approved by the student's major department as fulfilling the objectives of the Senior Synthesis requirement.
+Any three-credit course or project approved by the student's major department as fulfilling the objectives of the senior synthesis requirement.